Oct 6, 2021

-Our Church today commemorates the feast day of the Holy Martyrs Anicetus and Photius of Nicomedia, and those with them.
+Our Church today commemorates the Feast day of the Holy and Glorious Apostle Thomas.

 The Holy and Glorious Apostle Thomas was born in the Galilean city of Pansada and was a fisherman.
 Hearing the good tidings of Jesus Christ, he left all and followed after Him.
 The Apostle Thomas is included in the number of the holy Twelve Apostles of the Savior.

 According to Holy Scripture, the holy Apostle Thomas did not believe the reports of the other disciples about the Resurrection of Jesus Christ: “Unless I see in His hands the print of the nails, and put my finger into the print of the nails, and thrust my hand into His side, I will not believe” (John 20:25).